Burcu Sallakoğlu: Personal life

 She grew up in a family with domestic violence.
 Her father used to mistreat her mother.
 The family's financial status was very good, but there was not an atmosphere of peace.
 Her parents had severe cultural differences due to parentage.

 The family spent almost all assets for the father's therapy.
 Burcu's father died at the age of 35 from leukemia.
 Her mother made self-sacrifice, and tried to run her husband's business, however, without success.
-The family came into major financial diffulties.
+The family came into major financial difficulties.
 Burcu was at the age of twelve.

 At this time, she began with taekwondo at Adana Tezel Aslanlar, a nearby sport club, where her coach Rıdvan Kurt and his wife gave her a warm familiar atmosphere.
 She liked taekwondo much, which helped her to forget all the bad things she experienced before.

 She was educated in English-speaking schools and learnt playing the piano as her father was alive.
 However, she then dropped out of the high school, only to complete her secondary education in later years.